xmlsquad/ping-drive/README.md

 The client secret and the access token paths can be read from a configuration file.
 In this case you don't need to set this options while starting the command.

-The configuration file must be names `scapesettings.yaml` and be located in the directory where the command is run or in one of the parent directories. [scapesettings.yaml.sample](scapesettings.yaml.sample) is an example of the configuration file with required parameters.
+The configuration file must be named `scapesettings.yaml` and located in the directory where the command is run or in one of the parent directories.
+[scapesettings.yaml.sample](scapesettings.yaml.sample) is an example of the configuration file with required parameters.

 ## Contribution